rakibhasan-0/yotei/docs/api-docs/docs/api/statistics.md

 locked: true

 text: |
     Get activity statistics by group id.
-Number of sessions shows the number of sessions

-body:
-    type: application/json
+NumberOfSessions is the number of session reviews that the returned activities occur in.
+NOTE: This may not be all session reviews that exist.
+AverageRating is the average rating of those session reviews.

 path-params: